 “Even as” draws an analogy to Israel.
 “As” sets up an analogy between Israel and the church.
-“False teachers” will come to the church just like in Israel.
-First, Peter says that these religious leaders were “false prophets” now he calls them “false teachers.”
+“False teachers” will come to the church just like they did in the Old Testament.
+First, Peter says that these religious leaders were “false prophets,” and now he calls them “false teachers.”

 “There will be” indicates that the church will always be plagued with false teaching.
 We can expect false teachers in any generation of the church.
 Christians who do not expect false teaching to come to the church are naïve.

 “Who” is indefinite and means representatives of a category or class.
 “False teachers” are a category or class the church needs to identify.
 The reason is these false prophets and teachers carry a “nice” façade.
 They teach content that tickles the ears of those who listen.
 They adjust what they teach to accommodate what their listeners want to hear.

 “Secretly bring in” is one word in Greek and means bring in alongside.
 It comes from three words: to lead, into, and along aside.
 This word carries the idea of a secret agent.
 These false teachers lead people to their side to teach false doctrine.
 The idea is to “covertly interpose” false teaching into the church (Ga 2:4).
 These heretics infiltrated the church of that day.
 They create smoke screens whereby we cannot distinguish truth from error.